danieledangeli/betfair-php/README.md

 *   EventType: obtain the betfair's event type
 *   MarketBook: query the betfair market
 *   Market Catalogue: query the betfair market catalogue
-*   Time range: query teh betfair time range
+*   Time range: query the betfair time range

 How to contribute
 ===========